3boud95/AI_internship_projects_2025/color_detection/README.md

 ## 📂 Dataset
 ``color.csv`` contains RGB values and color names sourced from a public dataset.

+## 💡 Notes
+- Press Esc to exit at any time.

+- Video detection updates in real time frame-by-frame.

+- RGB color matching is done via Manhattan distance.

 ---
-Made with ❤️ for an AI Internship project.
+Made with 💪 for an AI Internship project.